-Get together in the evenings for family games or films in front of the boudoir Freeview TV and a healthy log fire.
+Get together in the evenings for family games or films in front of the boudoir Freeview TV.
 Or make like the Victorians and gather around the drawing room’s piano for a traditional sing-along.
 Set your own soundtrack on the Sonos.
 Sugnall Hall’s spaces allow you to come together or be apart just as much as you please.

 Cooking and dining are a delight here on the ranges and around the dining table that seats up to 14 and the billiard room up to 28.
 As well as the AGA, you’ll enjoy a Smeg range with two 63-litre main ovens, 36-litre grill and five-zone induction hob.
 But options are good if you can’t or won’t cook.

 Book a fully catered break, drop-off meals or a special celebration which can be tailored to your needs by the chef and catering team at Sugnall.
 Eat indoors or eat out on the terrace with the chink of glasses and the smoke from the barbie hanging in the rural air.
 Caterers will even find their own area to set up, with an extra sink, hand-wash basin and power points.
 In the mornings, take advantage of the complimentary continental breakfast.